langchain-ai/chat-langchainjs/evals/README.md

 ### E2E Eval

-This file first calls the API via the `CHAT_LANGCHAINJS_API_URL` environment URL.
+This file first calls the API via the `BASE_API_URL` environment URL.
 It calls this API route for every example you have in your dataset, and returns a data structure that contains the following:

 ```typescript
 type Source = {